-Business Insider reported that there are more people on messaging apps than users on social networking sites, giving smart marketers an immense opportunity to reach their audience effectively.
+Business Insider reported that there are more people on chatting apps than users on social networking sites, giving smart marketers an immense opportunity to reach their audience effectively.

-Given that marketing is simply the ability to find out what problems your target audience is talking about on social media, which messenger channels they are using and communicating how you can solve their problem.
-If you do not market to your customers where they prefer to be at with your messaging apps you are making a huge mistake.
+Given that marketing is simply the ability to find out what problems your target audience is talking about on social media, which messenger channels they are using, and communicate how you can solve their problem.
+If you do not market to your customers where they prefer to be with your messaging apps you are making a huge mistake.

 Using Chatbots to Educate Your Audience

 Messaging bots are ideal to educate and market to your customers.
 This does not mean spamming customers, but drip feeding educational messages to prospects and customers who have opted in to receive messages about your products or services.